How long is the subdivision process?

 How many lots can I subdivide from my quarter section?

-A ‘First Parcel Out’ or ‘Farmstead’ Subdivision occurs on a quarter section that has not been previously subdivided.
-The subdivision is one parcel, and is generally restricted to 10 acres in size.
+A ‘First Parcel Out’ or ‘Farmstead’ subdivision occurs on a quarter section that has not been previously subdivided.
+The subdivision is for one parcel, previously restricted to 10 acres in size.
 However, Land Use Bylaw No. 18-800 was recently updated and adopted by council, allowing subdivision of a first parcel out to be a maximum of 20 acres in size.

-A multi-parcel subdivision application requires rezoning to either Country Residential One (CR-1) District, which allows a maximum of four (4) lots per quarter section or Country Residential 2 (CR-2) District which allows a higher density of multiple lot development with a maximum number of 26 lots per quarter section.
+A multi-parcel subdivision application requires rezoning to either Country Residential One (CR-1) District or Country Residential 2 (CR-2) District which allow a higher density of development.

 Other types of subdivisions such as commercial or industrial uses are dealt with on an individual basis.